JONSASSE/432-2018/slides/class03/README.md

     + You might try the `cut2` function from the `Hmisc` package, or
     + You might try using `case_when` as demonstrated in Chapter 3 of the [Course Notes](https://thomaselove.github.io/432-notes/).

+3. Thinking about simple imputation?
+    + We'll use the `simputation` package later in the term to do this.
+I've just added this to our [packages to install](https://github.com/THOMASELOVE/432-2018/blob/master/data-and-code/PACKAGES.MD) list.

 ## **Minute Papers** after Class 02 (edited responses)

 1. What was the most important thing you learned during the 432 class so far?